jswebschmiede/com_simpleboilerplate/README.md

 -   `dist/`: Compiled and optimized files (after build)
 -   `webpack.config.js`: Webpack configuration
 -   `tailwind.config.js`: Tailwind CSS configuration
+-   `composer.json`: Composer configuration
 -   `package.json`: Project dependencies and scripts

 ## Customization

 You can customize the component by editing the files in the `src/` directory.
 The main customization points are:

--   replace all occurences of `com_simpleboilerplate` with your component name, don't forget to change the name in the `package.json` file and the `webpack.config.js` file too
+-   replace all occurences of `com_simpleboilerplate` with your component name, don't forget to change the name in the `package.json` file, the `webpack.config.js` file and the `composer.json` file too
 -   replace all occurences of `Simpleboilerplate` and `boilerplate` with your component name

 ## Contributing